5. The Online Pandemic - Part 1 - ARGGGHH!

 So "Mooh" felt very fortunate to have been rather busy in this period - working from home had never felt such a privilege.
 Here are a couple of the highlights!

 Part 1 - The Mooh Pet Projects - aka fun not funded!

-A number of immediate responses to Lockdown in March presented themselves very quickly - most immediately was helping clients particularly in schools, update their pages and ensure they were getting the most out of their websites to support and inform users such as pupils and parents.
-The most fun for me was setting up a quick virtual resource site for parents and staff in Sharepoint.
+A number of immediate responses to Lockdown in March 2020 presented themselves very quickly - most immediately was helping clients particularly in schools, update their pages and ensure they were getting the most out of their websites to support and inform users such as pupils and parents.
+The most fun was had setting up a quick virtual resource site for parents and staff in Sharepoint.
 Finding resources and making the site friendly for users who were not used to Sharepoint was a great challenge.

 However, the best challenge was about a month into lockdown when we worked with SARA (Stradbroke Archive & Records Association) to build a real time archive to collect village experiences during the pandemic.
 The site is an Omeka site, with a very different focus compared to the other Omeka archive sites SARA runs.
 This site is designed to collect resources directly from the public - so required a lot of thought about how to make the process easy for site visitors.
 Other than a one off extremely odd error due to the use of an emoji in a submission, making the site was great fun and the submissions have been fantastic!

 In Part 2 - If you want to get ahead, get a haircut (booking system)....